Section 1 - Introduction

 Insurance of Risk

 (28) Managers of commercial activities must ensure that risks are covered by the University’s current insurance policy and, if required, that additional coverage is obtained for insurable risk.
-Insurance requirements for commercial activities should be discussed with Risk and Assurance Services, who can advise whether the activity is or can be insured under the University's existing policies.
+Insurance requirements for commercial activities should be discussed with Risk and Governance and Assurance Services, who can advise whether the activity is or can be insured under the University's existing policies.

 (29) Where a controlled entity of the University manages its own insurance policies, the insurance of commercial activities of the entity is the responsibility of the Management and Board of the entity.